 Cosme: At 35 E. 21st St., this is well-known Mexican chef Enrique Olvera’s new restaurant in NYC.
 I have enjoyed his Pujol restaurant in Mexico City and his Moxi restaurant in San Miguel de Allende.
 Located in the Flatiron District, it has a warm, contemporary atmosphere with really excellent food.
 The menu is contemporary Mexican, yet blending Mexican flavors and traditions with local and seasonal ingredients.
 I enjoyed the cobia al pastor with pineapple purée and cilantro plus a crispy octopus with hazelnut mole, pickled potatoes and watercress.
 The service was excellent.

 Untitled at the Whitney: 99 Gansevoort St. This is a really wonderful restaurant on the ground floor of the Whitney Museum of American Art.
 They also have the Studio Cafe on the 8th floor of the museum.
 This is the new restaurant of Chef Michael Anthony of the famed Gramercy Tavern.
 The food, and presentation was really outstanding.
 They offer small plates, some larger starters and vegetarian plates and some features entrees.
 The menu changes seasonally.
-In order to taste as many items as possible, my friend and I shared the smoked clams, cucumber and yogurt with the marinated mussels, fava beans and marfax beans.
+In order to taste as many items as possible, my friend and I shared the smoked clams, cucumber and yogurt with the marinated mussels and fava beans.
 We also loved the beets and sugar snap peas and the baby lettuce and green tomato salad with caesar dressing.
 The dessert, of chocolate, cherries and whipped cream was to die for!!!
 To make sure you get the time you want, be sure to book your reservation beforehand.

 Fig & Olive: Check out the well-known Fig & Olive Meatpacking District at 420 W. 13th St.